Marley0523/gmod.github.io/wiki/GMOD_Summer_School_Statement_of_Interest.md

-Architecture and logical design of the Chado database <a href="Glossary#Schema" title="Glossary">schema</a>: Chado's modules and extensibility, how IDs and database cross references are handled, the central role of <a href="Category:Ontologies" title="Category:Ontologies">ontologies/controlled vocabularies</a>, and an overview of how sequence data is handled.</td>
+Architecture and logical design of the Chado database <a href="Glossary#Schema" title="Glossary">schema</a>: Chado's modules and extensibility, how IDs and database cross references are handled, the central role of <a href="Category%3AOntologies" title="Category%3AOntologies">ontologies/controlled vocabularies</a>, and an overview of how sequence data is handled.</td>
 </tr>
 <tr class="odd">